egecelikci/egecelikci/README.md

 ### signing

-this repo is pushed to [Codeberg](https://codeberg.org/egecelikci/egecelikci), [GitLab](https://gitlab.com/egecelikci/egecelikci) & [GitHub](https://github.com/egecelikci/egecelikci). all three repositories should be identical and show commits signed with one of the keys below
+this repo is pushed to [Codeberg](https://codeberg.org/egecelikci/egecelikci), [GitLab](https://gitlab.com/egecelikci/egecelikci), [GitHub](https://github.com/egecelikci/egecelikci) & [sourcehut](https://git.sr.ht/~egecelikci/egecelikci). all four repositories should be identical and show commits signed with one of the keys below

 #### public signing key of bilgisayar